Adrianjewell91/study_progress/README.md

 Today I studied
   1. Contest versus Scope:

   Context is object dependent, while scope is function dependent.
-For example, this.variable is calling a variable in the context of a specific object (which could be the window.
+For example, this.variable is calling a variable in the context of a specific object (which could be the window).
+Scope determines what variables a function can access (which can vary depending on the kind of function defined in Javascript.)

   2. What is the event loop?